difference between male plants and female plants

 Identifying the sex of plants is essential since it determines what to expect and other decisions you may need to make with your plant, e.g., cloning.

 Light schedules help to reveal the gender of your plant, especially when plants are grown indoors.
 It is exciting to easily identify and distinguish plants by their sexes.
+Use this guide to make the distinction in your garden today.

-Related Posts
+Related Posts:

 What Growers Should Know: The Importance of Photoperiod For Plants